graphcore/examples/code_examples/popart/mnist/README.md

 ---
 ## PopART MNIST Training Demo

-This example trains a network on the MNIST dataset using a port of ONNX that targets Graphcore's Poplar libraries.
+This example trains a network on the MNIST dataset using PopART.

 ### File structure

-* `popart_mnist.py` The main PopART file using a linear network.
+* `popart_mnist.py` The main PopART program that uses a linear network.
-* `popart_mnist_conv.py` The main PopART file using a convolutional network.
+* `popart_mnist_conv.py` The main PopART program that uses a convolutional network.
 * `get_data.sh` Script to fetch the images and labels.
 * `README.md` This file.
+* `requirements.txt` Specifies the required modules.
+* `test_popart_mnist.py` Tests for `popart_mnist.py`.
+* `test_popart_mnist_conv.py` Tests for `popart_mnist_conv.py`.

 ### How to use this demo

 1) Prepare the environment.

-   Install the `poplar-sdk` following the README provided.
-Make sure to source the `enable.sh`
+   Install the Poplar SDK following the instructions in the Getting Started guide for your IPU System.
-    scripts for poplar, gc_drivers (if running on hardware) and popart.
+   Make sure to source the `enable.sh` scripts for poplar, gc_drivers (if running on hardware) and popart.

+   The PopART Python API only supports Python 3.
+It is recommended to use a virtualenv.

+   Install the required modules:

+       pip3 install -r requirements.txt

 2) Download the data.

        ./get_data.sh

-  This will create and populate a `data/` directory.
+   This will create and populate a `data` directory.

 4) Run the graph.
-Note that the PopART Python API only supports Python 3.

        python3 popart_mnist.py

    or

        python3 popart_mnist_conv.py

+5) (Optional) To run the tests

+       python3 -m pytest

 #### Options
-The program has a few command-line options:
+The programs have a few command line options.

+Note: `popart_mnist_conv.py` does not support the `--replication-factor` or `--pipeline` options.

 `-h`                  Show usage information.

 `--batch-size`        Sets the batch size.
+This must be a multiple of the replication factor.

 `--batches-per-step`  Number on mini-batches to perform on the device before returning to the host.

 `--epochs`            Number of epoch to train for.

+`--num-ipus`          Number of IPUs to use.

+`--pipeline`          Pipeline the model over IPUs.
+Only valid for this model if the number of IPUs is double the replication factor.

+`--replication-factor` Number of times to replicate the graph to perform data parallel training.
+This must be a factor of the number of IPUs.
+Defaults to 1.

 `--simulation`        Run with the IPU_MODEL device instead of hardware.

 `--log-graph-trace`   Turn on IR logging to display the graph's ops.

+Examples:

+     python popart_mnist.py --num-ipus 2 --pipeline

+     python popart_mnist.py --num-ipus 4 --replication-factor 2 --pipeline